extraes/BW-Chaos/README.md

  - I try to make the mod compatible between the Steam and Oculus versions, but I'm not Rich Uncle Pennybags, so I can't buy the game multiple times for the niche of people that use an Oculus copy, but if you help me test, then we can all sing Kumbaya.

+- The Entanglement module doesn't work!

+ - It only syncs the running of effects, not what those effects do.
+Yes, It's basic, but it's also, to my knowledge, the first mod to have its own entanglement module, so you can't expect it to be magic on the first go.

+ - That said, there is "proper" syncing planned, with effects able to send and recieve data over the wire.

+   - As of writing, I'm working on per-effect syncing.
+If you think an effect could be synced but isn't, or should be synced differently, please tell me your ideas!
+(SpawnDogAds cannot be synced, it gets dog pics from a website, so I can't do much about that)

+- The remote voting process doesn't work!

+ - Yeah.
+Enable it in preferences.

+- What do "Meta" effects do?

+ - Meta does not refer to the company.
+Fuck Facebook.
+Meta refers to effects that act upon the mod itself or its effects, like Faster Effect Timer speeds up the timer, and Triple Threat runs 3 other effects.

 ### Credits

-- Code modders: occasional help and ideas (shoutouts to trev for rewriting my original code, creating a better groundwork to base Chaos off of)
+- Code modders: occasional help and ideas (shoutouts to trev for rewriting my original code, creating a better foundation to base Chaos off of)

 - Sychke: Testing the Twitch bot and providing much needed testing and feedback.